 - Red NSB train with the red ticket booths (cost NOK 105,-).

 - Orange “flytoget = express train” to the right, goes every 10 mn but is twice as expensive (ca NOK 190,-), and takes only 2-5 mn less.
 But if you’re in a hurry and don’t want to wait for the NSB departure, you might want to consider that option.
 If you do, just chose arrival station and swipe your credit card).

 - There are also busses (flybussen, flybussekspressen, OSL-ekspressen) which may bring you closer to your destination, but take about one hour and are rather expensive.

 So cheapest: take the NSB train (red ticket booths) from the airport, from track 4 –

-Even cheaper: download the “RuterBillett” app (see app section** with further explanations below)
+Even cheaper: download the “RuterBillett” app (see the Userful apps section with further explanations below)

 Directions to Sentrum Aikido dojo

 Google maps: https://goo.gl/maps/Gy6svjrzH1B2

 By Car: Address to use for GPS: Kjølberggata 23, 0654 Oslo